No Exit (2022 film): Plot

 Recovering addict Darby Thorne learns that her mother is in the hospital after suffering a brain aneurysm, and is undergoing emergency surgery.
-She escapes rehab and drives to Salt Lake City.
-While stopped in the middle of the road, Corporal Ron Hill tells her that the interstate is closed because of a developing blizzard.
-She agrees to stay overnight at a local visitor's center.
-The only people inside are Ash, Lars, and married couple Ed and Sandi.
-Darby goes outside to look for cellphone signal and ends up discovering a kidnapped girl in a van belonging to one of the people inside.
+Her estranged sister, Devon, warns her not to attempt to visit due to the strain her drug abuse has put on the family.
+Undeterred, she escapes rehab and attempts to drive to Salt Lake City.
+While stopped in the middle of the road, Darby is approached by local officer, Corporal Ron Hill, who tells her that the interstate is closed because of a developing blizzard and she must either turn back or stay at a local visitors center to wait out the storm.
+She agrees to stay at the visitors center with the only people inside being Ash, Lars, and a married couple, Ed and Sandi.
+Desperate to contact her family, Darby goes outside to find a cellphone signal and ends up discovering a kidnapped girl in a van belonging to one of the people inside.

-Playing a round of Bullshit, Darby uses her knowledge of the van's license plate to question the others and deduce that Lars is the kidnapper.
-She goes to the bathroom and uses a hole in the wall to go back outside.
-Darby breaks into the van and talks to the girl, promising to save her.
+Unable to determine who the kidnapper is, Darby returns inside while coming up with a plan.
+She attempts to send a text message to the police with details about the kidnapping, but is unsuccessful due to poor signal.
+Playing a round of Bullshit to pass the time, Darby uses her knowledge of the van's license plate to question the others about where they are from and heading to, ultimately deducing that Lars is the kidnapper.
+Sneaking through a damaged wall in a bathroom which is currently under construction, Darby returns to the van.
+Darby breaks in and talks to the girl, promising to save her.
 Unaware of her presence, Lars enters the van and reveals the girl's name to be Jay.
-Inside, Ed grows suspicious of Lars's strange behavior.
-As Lars exits the van to bring Jay some food, Darby goes back inside the cabin through the hole in the wall.
+It is revealed that Jay has a medical alert bracelet for Addison's disease, a rare condition which can cause an adrenaline overdose if the sufferer becomes too stressed.
+Inside, Ed grows suspicious of Lars' strange behavior.
+As Lars exits the van to retrieve food for Jay, Darby sneaks back inside the cabin through the hole in the wall.

-Jay has Addison's disease, which can cause an adrenaline overdose if she becomes too stressed.
-In the bathroom, Darby tells Ash about Jay.
-Ash agrees to help her.
-When Darby goes outside, however, Ash reveals that he is Lars's brother and an accomplice in the kidnapping.
-Ash takes Darby back inside and threatens to kill her if she informs Ed and Sandi about Jay.
-Outside, Jay cuts herself free and runs into the woods.
-In the bathroom, Darby attacks Ash, but he gains the upper hand.
-Lars goes through the hole in the wall and stops his brother from strangling Darby.
+In the bathroom, Darby runs into Ash, whom she tells about Jay and the kidnapping.
+Ash agrees to help her and modifies a nail gun found amongst the construction to fire without a safety.
+When Darby goes outside, however, Jay reveals that Ash and Lars are both accomplices in the kidnapping.
+Ash takes Darby back inside and threatens to kill her if she informs Ed or Sandi about Jay.
+He also confiscates her phone and deletes the unsent messages to the police.
+Outside, Jay cuts herself free and runs into the woods nearby.
+In the bathroom, Darby attacks Ash with a hammer, but he gains the upper hand.
+Lars returns through the hole in the wall and stops Ash from strangling Darby.
 In the struggle, Darby takes Ash's keys.